LLNL/RAJAPerf/docs/index.rst

 Git Repository and Issue Tracking
 =================================

-The main interaction hub for the RAJA Performance Suite is `GitHub <https://github.com/LLNL/RAJAPerf>`_ There you will find the Git source code repository, issue tracker, release history, and other information about the project.
+The main interaction hub for the RAJA Performance Suite is its `GitHub project <https://github.com/LLNL/RAJAPerf>`_.
+There you will find the Git source code repository, issue tracker, release history, and other information about the project.

 ================================
 Communicating with the RAJA Team